WTF Is Polio? 17 Facts About the Disease That We’re This Close to Eradicating

-Polio has been eradicated from all but three countries around the world: Afghanistan, Pakistan, and Nigeria.
-That means it is 99.9% eradicated and it makes our fight to end the disease all the more pressing.
-That’s why we’re calling on the Canadian government to make an important contribution to help eliminate this virus once and for all.
+Now, polio has been eradicated from all but three countries around the world: Afghanistan, Pakistan, and Nigeria.
+That means it is 99.9% eradicated, with just 22 cases recorded worldwide in 2017.
+We're so nearly there, and that makes our fight to end the disease all the more pressing.

 Here are some facts you might not know about the virulent disease.